willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 comments: true
 categories:
 ---
-## TODO:
-* Add pictures
-* Add links to land custodian information
-* Make tips and mantras stand out?

 ## Introduction
 This post is quite long, worthy of the race it reports.
-TL;DR version &mdash; yes, I finished, it took 17:51 and was quite hard work.
-But really, grab a cup of tea, sit down, and read on&hellip;
+Grab a cup of tea, sit down, and read on&hellip;
+Mostly written on Tuesday and finished off with pictures on Sunday.

 ## Race report
-After my [inauspicious lead-up](/article/2014/05/14/with-three-days-to-go-dot-dot-dot/) to the race, I continued the non-training bits of race preparation as best I could, sorting out my energy drink sachets so that I had 16 bags with 50g each (thankfully I didn't have to explain the baggies at airport security), packing my race kit and supporting my support crew.
+After my [inauspicious lead-up](/article/2014/05/14/with-three-days-to-go-dot-dot-dot/) to the race, I continued the non-training bits of race preparation as best I could, sorting out my energy drink sachets so that I had 16 bags with 50g each (thankfully I didn't have to explain the baggies of white powder at airport security), packing my race kit and supporting my support crew.

 This was my first race where Peta was supporting in a participatory sense,